 Overview of the VS 90

-The Comfortmaker VS 90 furnace is a two-stage gas furnace with a variable speed motor.
+The Comfortmaker VS 90 furnace is a discontinued two-stage gas furnace with a variable speed motor.
 This unit is not on the current model list of Comfortmaker furnaces; the most recent literature on the product is dated 2009.
-The Comfortmaker VS 90 can achieve a maximum AFUE of 92 percent.
-The VS 90 features a stainless steel heat exchanger that features a ripple-edge design geared toward saving energy; the variable speed motor also creates energy savings when operating at lower speeds.
-According to the manufacturer, the unit’s “SoftSound” motor and a fully insulated enclosure keep the unit running at low decibels.
+The Comfortmaker VS 90 could achieve a maximum AFUE of 92 percent.
+The VS 90 featured a stainless steel heat exchanger that featured a ripple-edge design geared toward saving energy; the variable speed motor also created energy savings when operating at lower speeds.
+According to the manufacturer, the unit's "SoftSound" motor and a fully insulated enclosure kept the unit running at low decibels.